fluxusfrequency/blog/exotic-ruby-datastores.md

-# Nine Exotic Ruby Datastores
+# Seven Exotic Ruby Datastores

 Admit it: you like to get fancy.
 We all do.
 People love the exotic.
 As programmers, we often love the arcane.

 Despite constant warnings against premature optimization, an emphasis on "readable code", and the old aphorism, "keep it simple, stupid", we just can't help ourselves.
 We love the obscure.

 In that spirit, let's go on an adventure.
-In this post, we'll take a look at nine weird ways to store data in the Ruby language.
+In this post, we'll take a look at seven weird ways to store data in the Ruby language.

 ## The Ones We Already Know